jtraglia/ethspecify/README.md

 #### Version

-This attribute can be a release version (_e.g._, `version="v1.5.0-alpha.10"`) or "nightly" to get the latest & greatest.
-The nightly specifications are updated everyday at UTC midnight.
+By default, the specification version will be "nightly" which is updated everyday at UTC midnight.
+If you wish to reference an item from a specific release, use the version attribute (_e.g._, `version="v1.5.0-alpha.10"`).

 #### Fork